 A partner may cut off contact completely without letting the narcissist know that he or she is doing so out of concerns for safety or to avoid narcissistic rage or intense attempts getting the partner to stay that it might cause (or even some combination of all three).

 The narcissist may also cut off contact without a word once securing a new source of primary narcissistic supply, after the original partner has fallen off the pedestal.

-This may happen if partner has begun to see through the cracks in the narcissist’s facade and the narcissist has realized that the partner has seen these cracks and therefore sees the partner is flawed (hence, both are no longer “idealized”), the narcissist seeks someone new to start over with.
+This may happen if partner has begun to see through the cracks in the narcissist’s facade.
+The narcissist then realizes that the partner has seen these cracks and therefore sees the partner is flawed (hence, both are no longer “idealized”), and the narcissist seeks someone new to start over with.

 Breakups can also occur if the narcissist seeks revenge after a narcissistic injury and discards the partner in a humiliating or cruel manner.